Saad121s/CISC-121-Project/README.md

 **Algorithm Design:**
 Input: a list of integers
 Process:
- Start from the the second element
+ Start from the the second element.
- Store the element in a variable
+ Store the element in a variable.
- Compare the variable to the previous element
+ Compare the variable to the previous element.
- If the left element is bigger shift right if not shift left Repeat this process until the integers in the list sorted
+ If the left element is bigger shift right if not shift left.
+ Repeat this process until the integers in the list sorted.
 Output: The same list of integers but sorted

 ## Testing & Verification